This post was updated on July 11, 2022.

 Your homepage is the most generic page on your site; it’s designed to appeal to every visitor, no matter how familiar they are with your product or where they are in their customer journey.
-It’s a gateway to the rest of your site.“A homepage is for everybody, and so, it converts nobody.” – Andy Nguyen Click To Tweet
+It’s a gateway to the rest of your site.“A homepage is for everybody, and so, it converts nobody.” – Andy Nguyen Klick um zu Tweeten

-Your landing pages are destinations.
-Your landing page should match the messaging and design of your ad.
+Your landing pages are destinations and should match your ad’s messaging and design.

 This message match is especially important, like with the Unbounce campaign above.
-Without message match, people will bounce right off your landing page because it feels unfamiliar and incohesive.)
+Without message match, people will bounce off your landing page because it feels unfamiliar and incohesive.

-And good ads — ads that make people want to click — have more specific details, offers, and calls-to-action, unlike your homepage, which should cater to all traffic.
+And good ads—ads that make people want to click—have specific details, offers, and calls-to-action, unlike your homepage, which should cater to all traffic.

-Don’t drop visitors on your homepage and make them work to navigate your website from the homepage — give them exactly what your ad promised them.
+Don’t drop visitors on your homepage and make them work to navigate your website—give them exactly what your ad promised them.

 Don’t use your homepage as a landing page.

-Your product page has a CTA like “Buy now.”
-Or “Add to cart.”
-Or “Sign up today.”
-But for visitors who land on your page from an ad, this might be their first intro to your brand or product — and they might not be ready to buy.
+Your product page has a CTA like “Buy now,” “Add to cart,” or “Sign up today.”
+But for visitors who land on your page from an ad, this might be their first intro to your brand or product—and they might not be ready to buy.